We helped build the brand of an eCommerce startup from nothing. Here's what we achieved and how we did it.*

 We began from nothing in May, 2017, and in September the website did nearly 25k in sales.

 Of course, building the brand’s reputation for quality led to many more, offline sales and greatly enhanced brand perception.
-Building a brand is about much more than numbers alone.
+Building a brand is about much more than online sales revenue.

 A focused approach and SEO/content plan helped us overtake relatively established competitors quickly and gain market share.
 Overall traffic exceeded their three main competitors within 3 months.